nirvanasupermind/termite/documentation.md

     ...
 ```

 Instructions are separated by semicolons.
 All labels are followed by a colon, and comments, if present, are preceded by a pound sign.
-Balanced ternary numbers can be written with a `%` prefix, for example `%1T` is 2.
+Balanced ternary numbers can be written with a C-style prefix `0r` (derived from the R in ternary, since T is the digit for -1), for example `0r1T` is 2.
+Both uppercase and lowercase T for -1 are accepted.